awsdocs/amazon-workspaces-administration-guide/doc_source/data-protection.md

 ## Encryption at rest<a name="encryption-rest"></a>

-You can encrypt the storage volumes for your WorkSpaces using customer master keys \(CMK\) from AWS Key Management Service\.
+You can encrypt the storage volumes for your WorkSpaces using AWS KMS Key from AWS Key Management Service\.
 For more information, see [Encrypted WorkSpaces](encrypt-workspaces.md)\.

 When you create WorkSpaces with encrypted volumes, WorkSpaces uses Amazon Elastic Block Store \(Amazon EBS\) to create and manage those volumes\.
 EBS encrypts your volumes with a data key using the industry\-standard AES\-256 algorithm\.
 For more information, see [ Amazon EBS Encryption](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSEncryption.html) in the *Amazon EC2 User Guide for Windows Instances*\.